Getting a loan for a new business can be challenging. To bolster your chances of getting a startup loan, consider these five tips.

 4. Boost Your Personal Credit Score

-Since a startup business doesn’t have a track record of its own, your credit history as an individual has a big impact on your ability to qualify for startup financing and the interest rate you will have to pay.
-There are number of simple steps you can take to increase your personal credit score:
+Since a startup business doesn’t have a track record of its own, your credit history as an individual can have a big impact on your ability to qualify for startup financing as well as the interest rate you’d pay on that financing.
+Some steps you can take to increase your personal credit score are below:

 - Pay all your bills on time.